Investigating Effects of Relativistic Kinematics, Dimensionality, Interactions, and Short-Range Correlations on the Ratio of Quartic over Quadratic Nuclear Symmetry Energies: in Free Fermi Gas models

 To this end, it is worth noting that all up-to-today calculations of ANM EOS are performed in dimensions 3.
 Then, why is it physically meaningful and possibly useful practically besides mathematically doable as we have shown above to consider the kinetic EOS in spaces with dimensions other than 3?
 First of all, we notice that constraints, symmetries and/or collectivities can all reduce the minimum number of degrees of freedom or the dimensions of the coordinate space necessary to fully describe a many-particle system.
 In fact, many exciting novel features/breakthroughs have been established in systems with reduced dimensions, see, e.g., Refs.\,\cite{And82,Sar11,Pit16} for reviews.
 New experimental techniques have been developed to generate not only pure 1D or 2D systems but also two-component many-particle systems with mixed dimensions.
 For instance, the dimensionality of space for cold atoms can be changed by means of strong optical lattices\,\cite{Blo08,Lew07,Lew12,Gro17}.
 Interesting new physics has been revealed from studying 1D and 2D systems\,\cite{dD1,dD2,dD3,dD4,Pet16,Pet00,Mor15,Ber11}, such as, a two-species Fermi gas with mixed dimensions (one component in 1D or 2D while the other one in 3D)\,\cite{dD5}, a three-dimensional resonant Bose-Fermi mixture at zero temperature\,\cite{Ber13} as well as the two-dimensional Fermi-Bose dimers with a stable $p$-wave resonant interaction\,\cite{Baz18}.
 Moreover, new physics insights regarding the relationship between the two-body energy spectrum and the scattering phase shifts can be obtained by studying two particle scatterings in a $d$-dimensional space\,\cite{Tan}.
 It was also shown that a multiple-body problem could be mapped to a two-body problem in a higher dimension\,\cite{Guo}.
 Thus, explorations of many-body systems in spaces with different dimensions may provide important insights into some physics problems.

-While we are not aware of any study about the EOS in spaces other than 3D in nuclear physics and/or astrophysics, we notice that the production of particle jets or their squeeze-out from the participant region in a specific direction may effectively create a 1D sub-system while the collective flow in the reaction plane may create approximately a 2D sub-system in intermediate-relativistic energy heavy-ion reactions.
-In addition, non-rotating neutron stars are often assumed to be spherically symmetric and their structures are uniquely determined by the 1D (in the radial direction only) Tolman-Oppenheimer-Volkov (TOV) equations.
-In such models, neutron stars are essentially 1D systems.
+While we are not aware of any study about the EOS in spaces other than 3D in nuclear physics and/or astrophysics, we notice that the production of particle jets or their squeeze-out from the participant region in a specific direction may effectively create an approximately 1D sub-system while the collective flow in the reaction plane may create approximately a 2D sub-system in intermediate-relativistic energy heavy-ion reactions.
 Moreover, neutron star mergers may create bursts of $\gamma$-rays and/or other particles/waves preferentially in certain directions similar to the collective phenomena in relativistic heavy-ion collisions.
 It is also well known that the dimensionality plays an important role in simulating supernova explosions.
 As indicated by Eq.\,(\ref{def_pp1}), the ratio $E^{\rm{kin}}_{\rm{sym,4}}(\rho)/E^{\rm{kin}}_{\rm{sym}}(\rho)$ is zero in both 1D and 2D (in fact the quartic terms in 1D and 2D are identically zero), while it is $1/27$ in 3D as normally used in preparing the EOS for modeling neutron stars and various studies of heavy-ion reactions.
 Future studies of nuclear EOSs in 1D and 2D and their observational effects in collectively moving sub-systems in heavy-ion reactions and/or neutron stars might be interesting.